 CrowdRise may give, share, sell or trade your PII to or with any third parties under the following circumstances:

-When you make a donation or register to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar) or enter a sweepstakes using an alternate method entry, CrowdRise shares with the Charity and Event Organizer your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project associated with the donation.
-If you wish to stop receiving communications from a Charity or Event Organizer, please contact the Charity or Event Organizer directly.
+When you make a donation or register to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar) or enter a sweepstakes using an alternate method entry, CrowdRise shares with the Charity, Event Organizer and Event Partners your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project associated with the donation.
+If you wish to stop receiving communications from a Charity or Event Organizer or Event Partner, please contact the Charity or Event Organizer or Event Partner directly.